1907-jul01-java/demos/week-2-sql/SQL.md

 1. UNION returns distinct rows present in either return set
 1. UNION ALL returns all rows in both sets (including duplicates)
 1. INTERSECT returns distinct rows present in both sets
-1. MINUS returns all rows present in first set but not in second
+1. EXCEPT returns all rows present in first set but not in second

 ## Functions
 **Sequences** Generate numeric sequence, mostl for creating/managing primary keys.